AI Image Hair Looks Like Wires or Plastic Threads (Fix)

 hair clumping, varied strand thickness, soft highlights

-Step 7: For a final pass, run a soft pixel-level pass
+Step 7: Optional soft pixel-level pass

 When this is not on you